 The Woodward Review

-Include a short cover letter & bio in the body of your email; we’d like to know who you are, not just who’s published you — if you’re in, from, or have roots in Detroit, let us know!
+Include a short cover letter & bio in the "cover letter" form of Submittable; we’d like to know who you are, not just who’s published you.
 While students, faculty, and staff, currently or formerly (within reason) affiliated with Wayne State University are ineligible for consideration or publication of original work, anyone is welcome to submit reviews & responses.

 Reviews & Responses: